 Product and Asset Catalogs

-Product and Asset Catalogs store lists of products, property, equipment, inventory and other assets, as well as the associated metadata.
+Product and Asset Catalogs store lists of products, property, equipment, inventory and other assets, as well as metadata.
 Examples include apps for eCommerce, retail inventory management and commercial fleet management.

 Security and Fraud Apps